reTHINK-project/specs/runtime/readme.md

 #### Graph Connector

 The Graph Connector is a local address book maintaining a list of trustful communication users.
-This functionality is further detailed in deliverable D4.2.
+It also provides functionalities to manage User GUIDs.

 The Graph Connector must have listeners to receive messages at: